How to Fix WooCommerce Products Not Showing on Shop Page: Quick Solutions

 Use a Default WordPress Theme

-This step serves as an initial test to effectively resolve product display problems.
-If products appear with the default theme, you may need to troubleshoot your custom theme for compatibility issues with WooCommerce.
+This step serves as an initial test to resolve product display problems effectively.
+If products appear with the default theme, you may need to troubleshoot your custom theme for any WooCommerce compatibility issues.

 Consult Hosting Provider